 Results Loading...

-Those wanting to buy a house in this city have about 974 listings to choose from.
-Buyers should know that the average selling time of a house here is 22 days.
-Strata.ca data indicates that North York's housing market is currently in favour of buyers.
+Those wanting to buy a house in this city have about 910 listings to choose from.
+Buyers should know that the average selling time of a house here is 20 days.
+It's a good time to be either a buyer or a seller in North York - the market for houses is pretty balanced.

 North York's most popular neighbourhoods are Downsview, Willowdale and Newtonbrook.
 Strata.ca looks at a number of indicators to rank the communities most in-demand.
 Neighbourhoods with homes selling within the shortest time frame will usually have a higher popularity ranking.